 So the story goes, Smith was working as a makeup artist on the set of a shoot when she was tapped on the shoulder to step up for a model that didn’t show up.
 Fast forwarding from that day, she ended up on a plane to Paris to star in a company’s look book just before she got signed to an agency, and the rest would have been history if not for the fact that there was always a shadow of a doubt within her mind that Smith’s purpose wasn’t actually the bankable career that she had fallen into.
 Growing up, she had an inkling that she may like to pursue music someday, but played her cards close to her chest.

 “It all literally started with writing,” she explains.
 “I never told anyone.
 I didn’t tell many people because I thought it seemed so far-fetched to be a musician.
 I was like, ‘It’s embarrassing to say that because that could never actually happen.’”
-As a model, she acknowledged that her work wasn’t “doing the things that it needed to be doing” for her brain.
+As a model, she acknowledged that her work wasn’t “doing the things that it needed to be doing for my brain.”
 She continues: “I had said before I want something fulfilling.
 I want to live life with purpose and I love writing.
 I just loved it so much.
 I went from writing a novel to writing poetry to then the next thing was, ‘I’m going to try and write music because I’ve always wanted to do it.’
 And at the beginning of last year, I lost someone who was close to me and I was like, ‘Holy shit, life is literally so fragile.’
 So, if I want to try and do something, I might as well just try it.
 Literally, what do I have to lose?”

 “He’s done a bunch of stuff for blink-182 and Kels [Machine Gun Kelly] and Yungblud.
 He’s so good, and he’s one of my good friends and yeah, it was just sick working with him because I’ve worked with him multiple times – we also shot another music video of mine towards the beginning of COVID, and we did it on VHS in the middle of the desert.
 It was really fun.
 So, I love working with Andrew and he’s such a genius.
 We had fight coaches there…I wanted to have a moment with a dude where I’m taking control.
 And so I was just like, ‘Let’s just tie him up and tease him.’
-That’s more traumatising than even beating him up, I feel.”
+That’s even more traumatising than even beating him up, I feel.”

 As the clip for ‘Power’ exemplifies, there’s a darkness that underpins Smith’s music and her visuals.
 Having said that, that grit, the violence, the guttural vocals – all of those things didn’t come out of nowhere, with Smith’s roots firmly planted in a passion for alternative.
 Aside from musically, Smith has equally been influenced by the candour of alt artists in capturing the truth of the human experience, rather than building up melodies around a glorification of partying.
 Citing every kid on the block from Yellowcard to Joy Division to Linkin Park to Evanescence, she confirms: “I think the lyricism in alternative music just seemed so honest to me as opposed to…I think hip hop is great and fun and fun to turn up to but sometimes it’s just like, ‘What does this mean?’”
-She proffers that perspective to her collaborators, exemplified on ‘Too Bizarre’, her recent alliance with Swae Lee and From First To Last alumnus Skrillex.

 Part of why Smith comes at music from that angle is her history with anxiety and depression, throughout which she took solace in the work of others reassuring her that she wasn’t alone.
 As we all know, mental health is an ongoing battle for most people, with Smith acknowledging that it’s not something that she has or ever will fully overcome.
 Instead, she’s using her music to make life more bearable for her and for others, the principle upon which our entire alternative scene was founded and the most noble pursuit that we could think of.